seifferth/cite/README.md

 `cite` is a [fzf](https://github.com/junegunn/fzf)-based citekey-fuzzyfinder for use in a pandoc-markdown / plain-biblatex workflow.
-The command will search the current working directory and all subdirectories (both real and symlinked) for filenames ending in `.bib`.
+The command will search the current working directory and all parent directories for filenames ending in `.bib`.
 From all those files (expected to be biblatex files) a list of citekeys will be extracted and passed to fzf on stdin for interactive selection.
 Selecting multiple keys is possible by marking them by pressing Tab before hitting Enter.
 All arguments to `cite` are interpreted as a single initial query.
 If only one citekey matches this query, interactive selection will be skipped and the matching citekey will be output directly.

 ## Installation